These days, the game fits the name.

 Maybe the difference was inspiration.

 The Chiefs were proud AFL men humiliated by Super Bowl I. They wanted redemption in this last game before the AFL-NFL merger and to prove the Jets’ Super Bowl III upset wasn’t a fluke.
-Their owner, AFL founder Lamar Hunt, still hated Minnesota, which was to be an original AFL franchise but jilted Hunt at the last moment for the NFL.
+Their owner, AFL founder Lamar Hunt, still hated Minnesota.
+The Vikings were supposed to be an original AFL franchise but jilted Hunt at the last moment for the NFL.

-Or, maybe the difference was the Chiefs simply were better than the Vikings: faster, more athletic, bigger (especially on defense), more physical.
+Or, maybe the difference was the Chiefs simply were better than the Vikings: faster, more athletic, bigger (especially on defense), more physical with an all-time great defense that boasted future Hall of Famers at every level.

 Few anticipated that.
 The 13-point favorite Vikings had led the NFL in scoring while setting a record for fewest points allowed.